NGC 788

 NGC 788 is a lenticular galaxy located in the constellation Cetus.
+Its velocity with respect to the cosmic microwave background is 3938 ± 30 km/s, which corresponds to a Hubble distance of 58.08 ± 4.10 Mpc.
 It was discovered in a sky survey by Wilhelm Herschel on September 10, 1785.

 Studies of NGC 788 indicate that it, while itself being classified as a Seyfert 2, contains an obscured Seyfert 1 nucleus, following the detection of a broad Hα emission line in the polarized flux spectrum.
 The observation also indicated the lowest radio luminosities observed in an obscured Seyfert 1.

+Supernova

+One supernova has been observed in NGC 788: SN 1998dj (type Ia, mag.
+16) was discovered by the Lick Observatory Supernova Search (LOSS) on 8 August 1998.

+NGC 788 Group

+NGC 788 is the largest and brightest galaxy in a group of at least five galaxies that bears its name.
+The other four galaxies in the NGC 788 group (also known as LGG 44) are IC 183, NGC 829, NGC 830 and NGC 842.